 What is the purpose of withdrawal bleeding?

 But today we know birth control pills are highly effective at preventing pregnancies.
-And since prevents ovulation and build-up of the uterine lining, there’s no biological need for an off week.
-So why do so many birth control pills still come with s?
+And since hormonal birth control prevents ovulation and build-up of the uterine lining, there’s no biological need for an off week.
+So why do so many birth control pills still come with placebos?

-If you’ve been taking your consistently and correctly, and miss a withdrawal bleed, it’s highly unlikely that you’re pregnant.
-But if you’re concerned, you may want to take a pregnancy test for reassurance, especially during their first year of taking .16,3
+If you’ve been taking your birth control consistently and correctly, and miss a withdrawal bleed, it’s highly unlikely that you’re pregnant.
+But if you’re concerned, you may want to take a pregnancy test for reassurance, especially during their first year of taking birth control.16,3

 Like what you’re reading?
 Get the latest straight to your inbox 💌

-Another benefit from taking a break (and allowing the withdrawal bleed to happen) is that it can help stave off in your next cycle.17-18 You can talk to your doctor about figuring out the right way to schedule a break from your hormones that both treats unpleasant side effects from while ensuring it remains effective.19
+Another benefit from taking a break (and allowing the withdrawal bleed to happen) is that it can help stave off breakthrough bleeding in your next cycle.17-18 You can talk to your doctor about figuring out the right way to schedule a break from your hormones that both treats unpleasant side effects from birth control while ensuring it remains effective.19

-Long story short, since withdrawal bleeding doesn’t come with any health benefits or risks, you’re free to choose the regimen that works best for your body and lifestyle.
+Long story short, since withdrawal bleeding doesn’t come with any health benefits or risks, you’re free to choose the birth control regimen that works best for your body and lifestyle.

 What if I want to delay or stop bleeding altogether?